-- 1. Gathering information about the system - 2.
-Calculating performance indicator values - 3.
-Comparing results with expectations - 4.
-Adjusting irrigation system settings as required to achieve intended performance.
+- 1. Gathering information about the system design and KPIs (as-builts if held) - 2.
+Calculating performance indicator values from collected field measurements - 3.
+Comparing results with the design specifications (design specifications at commissioning or against commissioning reports if during maintenance) - 4.
+Adjusting irrigation system settings as required to achieve intended performance or undertaking repairs and maintenance.